FullStackForger/ifmd-fullstackforger/environment-setup/setting-up-small-ec2-caddy-production-server-for-nodejs.md

 Our production server is going to be Ubuntu 14.04.3 LTS 64-bit installed on AWS EC2 instance.

 We will need git, gcc compilers, node and updated npm.
-You can install all of it by running below command.
+You can install all of it by running below command or copy [script content](https://gist.githubusercontent.com/indieforger/20e345cf9dff308a7392/raw/setup-node-webserver.sh) and paste it into the terminal.

 ```
 curl -L https://gist.githubusercontent.com/indieforger/20e345cf9dff308a7392/raw/setup-node-webserver.sh | bash
 ```

-> Ubuntu is an arbitrary choice so if you using different system make sure you have mention packages installed before proceeding.
+> Ubuntu is an arbitrary choice.
+If you using different system make sure you have all mentioned packages installed before proceeding.

 ## Caddy user